 - Do I have any choice on how to pay you?

 - Check your statements.
-Review confirmation and account statements to be sure you’re being charged correctly and ask your financial professional to break the fees down for you if it’s unclear.
+Review confirmation and account statements to be sure you’re being charged correctly and ask your investment professional to break the fees down for you if it’s unclear.

 What types of fees are there?

 Fees typically come in two types—transaction fees and ongoing fees.
 Transaction fees are charged each time you enter into a transaction, for example, when you buy a stock or mutual fund.
 In contrast, ongoing fees or expenses are charges you incur regularly, such as an annual account maintenance fee.

 How do transaction fees affect your investment portfolio?

 Transaction fees are charged at the time you buy, sell or exchange an investment.
 As with any fee, transaction fees will reduce the overall amount of your investment portfolio.